Billy Spence

-Billy Spence (died 1980) was a loyalist activist in Northern Ireland.
-A native of the Shankill Road area of Belfast, Spence was a leading figure with both Ulster Protestant Action and the Ulster Volunteer Force.
+William James Spence (c.
+1924 – 27 February 1980) was a loyalist from Belfast, Northern Ireland.

+A native of the Shankill Road area and married to Minnie, Spence was a leading figure in both Ulster Protestant Action and the Ulster Volunteer Force (UVF).
+His wider family were active in the UVF.

 Early life

 Born in Belfast, Spence was the older brother of Gusty, later to become an even more prominent loyalist.
 He was the son of William Edward Spence, who was born in Whitehaven, England but raised in Belfast, and Isabella Hayes.
 In 1945, Billy Spence was critical of his younger brother's invitation to Paddy Devlin to play for the Old Lodge soccer team.

 In keeping with the military tradition of the family, Spence served with the Royal Navy as a young man.
 He then worked in the Belfast Corporation's transport department as a timekeeper.
 In this role he served as a member of the Transport and General Workers' Union.
 He flirted with socialism and was sometimes critical of the refusal of the Ulster Unionist Party to run working class candidates in deprived areas.